A handmade Christmas elf is gifted with every order 🎄🎁

 • Vuotso costume

-Nowadays, the wearing of the costume remains for a festive use and not daily as before.
+Nowadays, wearing the costume is reserved for festive occasions rather than daily use as before.

 Sami activities

 Traditionally the Sami have activities related to the fauna and flora.
 They have always opposed the excessive exploitation of natural resources.
-It is important to know that even if the Sami have evolved in their way of life, they still have a deep connection with nature.
-The Sami culture is based on what nature can give and not on exploitation.
+It is important to know that even if the Sami have evolved in their ways of life, they still have a deep connection to nature.
+Sami culture is founded on what nature can provide rather than on exploitation.

 • Fishing